gcc-mirror/gcc/gcc/config/cris/cris.md

 		   aliases other same symbols is unimportant.  */ set_mem_alias_set (mem, new_alias_set ());
 		MEM_NOTRAP_P (mem) = 1;

+		/* We can set the GOT memory read of a non-called symbol to readonly, but not that of a call symbol, as those are subject to lazy evaluation and usually have the value changed from the first call to the second (but constant thereafter).  */
 		MEM_READONLY_P (mem) = 1;
 		emit_move_insn (rn, mem);
 		DONE;